mohamedfa/Udemy-Courses-Analysis/README.md

 This project visualizes data to provide insights into how various countries have historically performed in terms of publishing courses on Udemy.
 As a data analyst at Udemy, I aim to address specific business questions through:

-1. Cleaning data using a Kaggle notebook.
+1. Cleaning data using a Colab notebook.
 2. Conducting Exploratory Data Analysis (EDA) with Python.
 3. Creating visualizations using Plotly and Matplotlib.
 4. Employing the Simple Imputer algorithm to predict missing values.